fit-r2lab/r2lab.inria.fr/markdown/tuto-110-troubleshooting.md

     ssh your_slicename@faraday.inria.fr

-If this does not work, then double check that your onelab private key is known to your ssh agent - especially if you have recently logged out :
+If this does not work, then double check that your private ssh key is known to your ssh agent - especially if you have recently logged out :

     ssh-add -l